 The impressive energy-saving standard guarantees a reduction of 80-90% in heating energy compared to traditional new-builds according to the German heat conservation mandate of 1995.
 This is also a given in that any Passivhaus design must be simulated in the PHPP (Passivhaus Planning Package) and meets the strict criteria of Passivhaus or not.

 As well as being an energy performance standard, Passivhaus also provides excellent indoor air quality and comfort.
 This is achieved by reducing the air infiltration rates and supplying fresh air which is filtered and post heated by the MVHR unit.
 The UK has the highest level of Asthma sufferers in Europe, largely down to our old and dilapidated building stock; PassivHaus would massively improve many Asthma related issues and is also being actively considered for elderly care homes for air quality and comfort reasons alone.

 The Passivhaus standard can be applied to any climate in the world and works equally as well in warm climates as it does in more moderate climates.

-The awareness and increased instances of fuel poverty increases the importance to reduce our dependence on fossil fuels.
+The awareness and increased instances of fuel poverty increase the importance to reduce our dependence on fossil fuels.
 The continued and significant increases in fuel prices are “fuelling” the interest and momentum around Passivhaus as the single answer to our future construction direction.
 EcoHaus Internorm has supplied and fitted into prestigious single residential builds with total annual Energy bills of £60-£70.
 Many social housing units constructed to Passivhaus have total annual Energy bills of £32-£48 per annum, eradicating fuel poverty for the tenants.

-Are you planning a passivhaus project?
+Are you planning a Passivhaus project?
 To find out more on all of the Internorm range call us today on 0800 612 6519 or for more information use our contact form and we can get back to you with further information.